skyello/.github/README.md

 - CTO: [yusuf@skyello.com](mailto:yusuf@skyello.com)

-If you are interested in working with us, please send evidence of exceptional ability to [yusuf@skyello.com](mailto:yusuf@skyello.com) and [tseward@skyello.com](mailto:tseward@skyello.com).
+If you are interested in joining our team, send evidence of exceptional ability to [yusuf@skyello.com](mailto:yusuf@skyello.com) and [tseward@skyello.com](mailto:tseward@skyello.com).

-We are looking at creating an online community for discussion in the near future.
+We plan to create an online community for discussion soon.

 ---